Training Provably Robust Models by Polyhedral Envelope Regularization: Model Linearization

-We plug (\ref{eq:approx}) into~(\ref{eq:model}) and the expression of $\z'^{(i)}$ can be rewritten as
+We plug (\ref{eq:approx}) into~(\ref{eq:model}), and the expression of $\z'^{(i)}$ can be rewritten as

-This is a linear function w.r.t $\x'$ and $\{\m^{(j)}\}_{j = 2}^{i - 1}$.
-Once given the perturbation budget $\Set_{\epsilon}^{(p)}(\x)$ and the bounds of $\{\m^{(j)}\}_{j = 2}^{i - 1}$, we can calculate the bounds of $\z'^{(i)}$ and the bias term in~(\ref{eq:approx_x}).
-This process can be repeated until we obtain the bound of output logits~(\ref{eq:linearize}).
-The derivation here is the same as~\cite{weng2018towards, liu2019certifying}, we encourage interested readers to check these works for details.
+This is a linear function w.r.t. $\x'$ and $\{\m^{(j)}\}_{j = 2}^{i - 1}$.
+Once given the perturbation budget $\Set_{\epsilon}^{(p)}(\x)$ and the bounds of $\{\m^{(j)}\}_{j = 2}^{i - 1}$, we can calculate the slope and the bias term in the linear bound of $\z'^{(i)}$ in Equation~(\ref{eq:approx_x}).
+This process can be repeated until we obtain the bound of the output logits in Equation~(\ref{eq:linearize}).
+The derivation here is the same as in~\cite{liu2019certifying, weng2018towards}, we encourage interested readers to check these works for details.